 I want to be reimbursed for an approved purchase.
 What do I need to do?

-To be reimbursed, you must fill out an Employee Report of Travel Expenses and Claim for Payment (AC132a) and enclose original itemized receipts, invoices, ticket stubs and other supporting documentation for all actual and necessary business expenses.
-See instructions for completion and other applicable forms.
+To be reimbursed, you must fill out an Employee Report of Travel Expenses and Claim for Payment (AC132-s) and enclose original itemized receipts, invoices, ticket stubs and other supporting documentation for all actual and necessary business expenses.
 Forward to your supervisor for approval.
 If purchase was for an event on campus, attach flyer(s), statement of business purpose, location, date of event and appropriate approvals.
 Alcoholic beverages are not reimbursable.

 I am planning to travel on official business.
 What is my first step?